-Algorithm sections is comprised of the keyword algorithm followed by a sequence of statements.
+Algorithm sections is An algorithm section is comprised of the keyword algorithm followed by a sequence of statements.
 The formal syntax is as follows:

 '''

-algorithm_section :
+algorithm_sectionalgorithm-section :

 [ initial ] algorithm { statement ";" | annotation ";" }

 '''

-Equation equality = -or any other kind of equation (see Chapter 8Chapter 8) shall not be used in an algorithm section.
+Equation equality = or any other kind of equation (see Chapter 8Chapter 8) shall not be used in an algorithm section.